 What Will the Company Say Is the Reason for the Termination?

 Is this a straight layoff or are there performance issues involved that will affect my reference?
-If a reference checker calls and asked why I left, what will you say?
+If a reference checker calls and asks why I left, what will you say?

-Is My Manager Allowed to Give Me a Complete Reference or Is She Required to Stick to Dates of Service?
+Is My Manager Allowed to Give Me a Complete Reference or Are They Required to Stick to Dates of Service?

 Who Else Are You Letting Go?

 They probably will not answer this directly, but you should be able to figure it out.
 If you are 40 years or older, you should receive a list of job titles and ages of the employees in your area and if they are terminated or staying.
 If it's a group termination and you don't receive this, ask for the ADEA (Age Discrimination in Employment Act) disclosure.